tdunnington/s3cp/README.md

 aws_access_key_id = <put your access key id here>
 aws_secret_access_key = <put the secret key here>
 ```

+**NOTE:** the key names are case sensitive, so while the shell environment variables are all caps, the credentials file variables are all lower case!

 If you are going to run a cronjob or other script from various user accounts, make sure that the user in question has a credentials file.
 So you may have to create multiple credentials files, or use the command line approach below.